ivoleitao/stash/README.md

 ## Usage

 Start by creating an instance of the storage backend and to decide if the stash needs caching or plain key-value semantics.
 For the former we need a cache while for the latter we need a vault.
-For example, to use an in-memory vault you we need to call the `newMemoryVaultStore` function wchich is exported by the [stash_memory](https://github.com/ivoleitao/stash/tree/develop/packages/stash_memory) package.
+For example, to use an in-memory vault you we need to call the `newMemoryVaultStore` function which is exported by the [stash_memory](https://github.com/ivoleitao/stash/tree/develop/packages/stash_memory) package.
 This function allows the user to bootstrap a in-memory store for vaults.
 Note that there is a similar one for caches dubbed `newMemoryCacheStore`

 ```dart
   // Create a in-memory store